Chapter 15: Communication of Chemical Hazards

-Note: older editions of this reference are available from UNR libraries.
+Note: older editions of this reference are available from the University's libraries.

 Unidentified chemicals represent an increased risk to personnel due to a lack of information on how to properly handle the material.
 Additionally, unknown chemicals may be a financial burden since they cannot be disposed of without identification, which may involve laboratory analysis.
 To avoid unidentified chemicals, label all chemical containers as described below.